Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 It should save time for the user and help them solve their problems efficiently.

-11. And easy to Remove
+11. And easy to remove

 Uninstalling your software should be just as easy as installing it.

-12. Provide full Support
+12. Provide full support

-Your software needs a good support system.
+Your software needs a sound support system.

 You can develop the best and most comprehensible software ever, but your end-user may still have questions.